ArgonDesign/alogic/doc/pipelines.md

     u33 sum32;

     void main() {
-      // The 'read;' statement is turned into a '.read()' call on the
+      // The 'in.read();' statement is turned into a '.read()' call on the
-      // automatically inserted pipeline input port, carrying the pipeline
+      // pipeline input port, carrying the pipeline variables referenced in
-      // variables referenced be this or any subsequent stage.
-The result
+      // this or any subsequent stage.
+The result of the `.read()' is assigned
-      // of the `.read()' is assigned to the now local pipeline variables {mul0, mul1, mul2, mul3} = pipeline_i.read();
+      // to the now local pipeline variables
+      {mul0, mul1, mul2, mul3} = in.read();

       // Zero-extend to 33 bits and perform 1st level of the reduction sum10 = @zx(33, mul0) + @zx(33, mul1);
       sum32 = @zx(33, mul2) + @zx(33, mul3);

-      // Write pipeline variables referenced by later stages to the
+      // Write pipeline variables referenced by later stages to the output port out.write({sum10, sum32});
-      // pipeline output port
-      pipeline_o.write({sum10, sum32});

       fence;
     }
   }

-  stage1.pipeline_o -> stage2.pipeline_i;
+  stage1 -> stage2;  // Connect cardinal ports (no longer pipeline ports)

   new fsm stage2 {
+    // The compiler derives this structure as the pipeline input port type struct pipeline_in_t {
+        u33 sum10;
+        u33 sum32;
+    };

-    // The automatically inserted pipeline input port in sync ready pipeline_stage2_i_t pipeline_i;
+    // The pipeline port is converted to an ordinery port in sync ready pipeline_out_t;

-    // Note that the last stage does not contain a pipeline output port

     // Declarations of the referenced pipeline variables u33 sum10;
     u33 sum32;

     void main() {
+      // The converted 'in.read();' statement
-      // Write referenced pipeline variables from previous stage {sum10, sum32} = pipeline_i.read();
+      {sum10, sum32} = in.read();

       // Zero-extend to 34 bits and perform the final sum u34 prod = {1'd0, sum32} + {1'd0, sum10};